Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 #### CalcHash

-This command is used calculating a digest of a message by the OPTIGA™.
+This command is used calculating a digest of a message by the OPTIGA™ Trust M.
-The message to be hashed gets either provided by the External World or could be one data object, or a part of a data object, or parts of multiple data objects, hosted by the OPTIGA™ whose read access rights are met.
+The message to be hashed gets either provided by the External World or could be one data object, or a part of a data object, or parts of multiple data objects, hosted by the OPTIGA™ Trust M whose read access rights are met.

 In case the Intermediate hash data (context of the hash sequence which